keybase/go-updater/windows/README.md

 ## Windows

-The updater expects to find prompter.hta in a subdirectory named prompter located in the same directory as the updater executable (upd.exe).
+The updater expects to find prompter.exe in the same directory as the updater executable (upd.exe).